-Annual Report Card on California Teacher Preparation Programs for the Academic Year 2019-20
+Annual Report Card on California Teacher Preparation Programs for the Academic Year 2020-21

-Executive Summary: This agenda item is the Annual Report Card on California Teacher Preparation Programs for the Academic Year 2019-20, as required by Title II of the 2008 Reauthorization of the federal Higher Education Act.
-It is the twenty-first annual report and includes a description of credentialing requirements to teach in California public schools and qualitative and quantitative information on teacher preparation programs.
+Executive Summary: This agenda item presents the Annual Report Card on California Teacher Preparation Programs for the Academic Year 2020-21, as required by Title II of the 2008 Reauthorization of the federal Higher Education Act.
+It is the twenty-second annual report and includes a description of credentialing requirements to teach in California public schools and qualitative and quantitative information on teacher preparation programs.